Killericon/regsmith.github.io/_posts/2023-09-07-FIVE_WAY_TRADE.md

 &nbsp;

 Passing on Zay Flowers here was probably the real dumb move.
 The most valuable piece of the trade by a decent margin, the guy is going to be the WR1 for a prolific offense helmed by an MVP.
-Oh well, I had my sights elsewhere, but when I came back on the clock in the second round, both the players I wanted to draft were on the board, and a Seattle running back was there.
+Oh well, I had my sights elsewhere.
+When I came back on the clock in the second round, both the players I wanted to draft were there, but so was a Seattle running back.
 Hey, Seahawks fan Reggie has two back-to-back picks coming up!
 Let’s send him an offer…

 &nbsp;